 The magnificently over the top crown molding you see in the photo?
 That was already there.
 A previous homeowner had a sense of humor, obviously.
 We kept it.
 That's our something old.
 Then we added that "borrowed" chandelier which is also slightly "over the top."

-Usually the designers will try a wall paper, something dramatic, for the walls.
+Usually bath designers will try a wall paper, something dramatic, for the walls.
 But in this case, they wanted to balance the heft of that massive crown molding by anchoring the room with a strong earthy tile wainscot.

 It's obvious that the work for the designers is not so intensive as it would be with a full out custom bath remodel for a master bath or hall bath.
 It's more a matter of tasteful selections that bring balance and a touch of personality to a very small space.